PrimeDAO/bal-distribution/README.md

 npm run calc-bal:kovan
 ```

-Copy the contents of the array saved in `BalAllocation.json` into `getTranche()` line 85 `create-merkleroot.ts` & line __ `create-proof.ts`
+Copy the contents of the array saved in `BalAllocation.json` into `getTranche()` line 85 `create-merkleroot.ts` & line __ `create-proof.ts`.
+As this drop will only be run once, `tranche` is hardcoded as 0.

-Create a merkleroot for claimants and seedNewAllocations in the contract (merkledrop on kovan at `0x2DceeFaA9471C2647030549b17fdEEc2E4aa0F5B`, ttoken @ `0x3618A04c72B1DF99d1c6A528F6Fc6267e1D1C6D6`):
+Create a merkleroot seeding new allocations in the contract, and also creating the list of accounts, balances to claim, and merkleproofs saved at `user-claims.json` to be uploaded to IPFS (*claims are expressed in wei*):
 ```
 npm run create-merkleroot
 ```